effiong-okon/windows-endpoint-threat-detection/README.md

 So I built this lab from scratch: a Wazuh manager, indexer, and dashboard on Ubuntu, a Wazuh agent and Sysmon on a Windows 11 endpoint, and a host-only network connecting the two.
-Once the stack was running and producing a clean baseline, I switched hats — used the same Ubuntu VM to simulate a realistic post-exploitation attack chain with Metasploit, then switched back to the analyst seat and investigated the entire compromise using only the Wazuh dashboard.
+Once the stack was running and producing a clean baseline, I switched hats, used the same Ubuntu VM to simulate a realistic post-exploitation attack chain with Metasploit, then switched back to the analyst seat and investigated the entire compromise using only the Wazuh dashboard.